Pragati-io/translator/README.md

-# Mini Unix Shell — Language Translator
+# Fable — Language Translator
 ### Advanced C Programming Project

 A terminal-based language translator built in C, designed as part of an Advanced C Programming course.
 The program translates English text into multiple languages using a built-in dictionary, process-style input handling, and session history management.